Dragon1 Standard: Concepts

 Server Based Computing...Client, Server, Processing, Software Application

-Suppose you have large servers with a lot of processor capacity memory that is unused, but the organization keeps buying new servers every month.
-It might be wise to replace various client-server applications with server-based applications so that you can start to make more efficient use of the server capacity.
+Suppose you have large servers with a lot of processor capacity and memory that is unused, but the organization keeps buying new servers every month.
+It may be wise to replace various client-server applications with server-based applications, allowing you to make more efficient use of the server's capacity.
 This also applies to software applications in the cloud and virtual servers.

 Architecture as Total Concept